jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: Well, it could mean many different things.
 It could mean that you're breaking down a lot of dead cells in your body, and you're dissolving them to eliminate them, and they're not dumping into the intestines, but they're traveling through the blood, and the kidney's going to be responsible for it.
 As long as you have healthy kidneys, all that excess protein isn't going to tax the kidney.

-Q: [unintelligible]
+Q: [unintelligible].
+Can that be reversed?

 A: Yeah.
 Anything.
-I see everything reverse.
-I've seen [unintelligible].
+I've seen everything reverse.
+I've seen paraplegics regain lots of motor control.

 [audio cut]

-A: This was his entire movement.
+A: His feet were all buckled over his head.
+This was his entire movement.
 That was his life.
-Two years on the diet, he gained 50 pounds, 60 pounds.
+Two years on the diet, he gained 60 pounds.
 He can turn on and off and put in his tape into his tape deck, the machine.
 They said he would never get better.
 Two years later, he's got so much function.
 He still doesn't talk well.
 It's hard to understand him, but he's communicating.
 He can tell people what he wants.
 He can play his tape machine.
 He can express himself.
 A whole different person.
 The doctors are amazed.
 Because social services involved with some children like that, she got these virologists to write a letter saying, this child is allowed to have raw meat and raw dairy.
 Because it's the only thing that's changed him since his birth.
 They realized that it was that doing, so the mother wouldn't get in trouble.
 Okay, questions?

 Q: [unintelligible]